The time is now: Why government can’t put off modernization

 One of the biggest hurdles for government today is the expedited timelines.
 Projects that once took years -- or even a decade in some cases -- to complete are now truncated into much shorter windows to quickly meet demand.
 It will therefore be especially important agencies conduct deep assessments and get their strategies air-tight before embarking on their transformation journeys.

 While there are several modernization options to choose from (rehosting, rewriting, system replacement and automated refactoring), and certainly no one-size-fits all solution, automated refactoring is often the fastest, most cost-effective and safest route for government agencies.
 By leveraging IT experts and specialized tools to migrate systems’ procedural code bases to modern, object-oriented languages, automated refactoring effectively alleviates agencies’ reliance on the legacy infrastructure, databases and application code that supports them, thus enabling rapid migration to the cloud or cloud-ready application stacks.

 For decades, the public sector has played catch-up with innovation, but in today’s challenging landscape, pushing off app modernization, digital transformation and security enhancements will only end in failure for many agencies, negatively impacting constituents.
 For agencies that expect to realize immediate and future success, the time to act is now.

-Brandon Edenfield is managing director, app modernization, at Modern Systems, an Advanced Company.
+Brandon Edenfield is managing director, app modernization, at Advanced.